Factbox: A guide to nuclear talks between Iran and six major powers

 The nuclear standoff between Iran and the West goes back to at least 2002, when a group of Iranian exiles revealed undeclared Iranian nuclear facilities in Iran.

 The International Atomic Energy Agency (IAEA) later confirmed that they were a uranium enrichment plant at Natanz and a heavy-water production plant at Arak.
-Iran says its nuclear programme is peaceful but Western intelligence agencies are convinced that Iran had a nuclear arms programme that went dormant, possibly as far back as 2003.
+Iran says its nuclear program is peaceful but Western intelligence agencies are convinced that Iran had a nuclear arms program that went dormant, possibly as far back as 2003.

-In 2003, Britain, France and Germany struck a deal with Iran to suspend its uranium enrichment programme in exchange for economic and political incentives.
-That deal, which the United States opposed, collapsed in 2005.

 In 2006, the U.S. dropped its opposition to engagement with Iran and joined the three European powers, along with Russia and China, in what was then called the "P5+1" - the five permanent U.N.
 Security Council members plus Germany - or the "E3+3".
 In the same year, the Security Council began imposing sanctions on Iran for refusing to suspend enrichment and other sensitive nuclear work.
 This was followed by tougher U.N., U.S. and European Union sanctions.